techies23/video-conference-zoom/docs/docs/import-meetings.md

 This functionality allows you to import your Zoom Meetings from your Zoom Account to your WordPress site if that meeting already does not exists on your site.

-### Limitations

-Currently, import only allows you to import your Zoom Meetings which are scheduled meeting.
-Recurring Meetings and webinars are not allowed to be imported yet.
-This will be coming soon.
+**If you need to import recurring meetings and webinars, [PRO VERSION](https://www.codemanas.com/downloads/video-conferencing-with-zoom-pro/) plugin is required.**

 ### How to ?